 This workflow completes the entire reconstruction process without stopping.
-See the BasicReconTable for a list of all the steps run by this command.
-After the process finishes the user must check the final surfaces and talairach transform.
-Any manual intervention needed to fix problems that occurred during the process is done at the end, after which the necessary steps will have to be repeated.
-This can be both time-consuming and use a lot of computer power.
-Therefore, this workflow is recommended only for excellent data sets which have no anticipated problems (e.g. data acquired where the subject was perfectly aligned in the scanner, the subject has normal brain anatomy, there were no image artifacts or excessive movements during the scan, etc.).
+See the BasicReconstructionTable for a list of all the steps run by this command.
+After the process finishes the user should check the final surfaces and talairach transform.
+Any manual intervention needed to fix problems that occurred during the process are done at the end.
+Then the necessary steps are repeated, which can be both time-consuming and use a lot of compute power.

 FreeSurfer Basic Reconstruction Work Flow

 2. Set your SUBJECTS_DIR variable to your subjects directory: